lucasrmagalhaes/animation-css/README.md

 **steps()**
 - Plays an animation back in a defined number of steps, pausing briefly at each, instead of smoothly interpolating between keyframes states.

+---

+**animation-play-state**
+- Controls whether an animation is playing or paused.